About Clare, the Institute

 Based in Auckland, New Zealand, I have a trusted network of other experts to draw upon as needed to best meet your needs.
 I happily travel for my work – conscientiously offsetting my carbon emissions through third-party verified systems.

-I am the grateful recipient of awards acknowledging my environmental work and my professional speaking from two of the professional associations to which I belong:
+I am the grateful recipient of four awards for my environmental work and professional speaking:

-- “Bright Star” of the Year, from National Speakers Association of New Zealand (now the Professional Speakers Association of New Zealand)
+- 2010 ‘Bright Star’ of the Year 2010 from National (now Professional) Speakers Association of New Zealand

-- joint winner of the occasionally (and seldom) awarded “Outstanding Contribution Award” from NZARM, the New Zealand Association of Resource Management.
+- 2010 joint winner of the occasionally (and seldom) awarded “Outstanding Contribution Award” from NZARM, the NZ Association of Resource Management

 To achieve this, I support environment and sustainability experts to deliver great training that transforms every job into a green job.